CoreumFoundation/coreum/spec/coreum/0-token_issuance.md

 At the time of token issuance, the user can also specify whether holding (sending/receiving) and trading of this token can be allowed by anyone or should be restricted to users who are not authorized.
 The token issuer can set a “transaction fee” and “burn fee” in percentage so that for every movement (either through trading or sending/receiving tokens) this amount is deducted from the sender and receiver gets less of these fees on the Blockchain.

+## Fungible vs Non fungible tokens
+Upon token issuance, users will be able to indicate whether the token will be **fungible or not**, together with the maximum supply amount.

 ## Possible implementation

 ### Messages